jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 # About EC2 Spot instance support

-CloneSquad monitors Spot instance interruption and rebalance recommandation messages.
+CloneSquad monitors Spot instance interruption and rebalance recommandation EC2 events.
-* On 'rebalance recommendation', all Spot instances sharing the instance typer signaled are considered as unhealthy.
-There are part of any TaregtGroup asscoaited with but new instances will be launched to replace them.
-These new instances are selected by the autoscaler avoiding to start instance with same characteritics (especially, it won't launch Spot instances sharing the signaled instance type.)
+* On 'rebalance recommendation', all Spot instances sharing the instance type and AZ signaled, are considered as unhealthy.
+If there are part of any TargetGroup associated with, new instances will be launched to replace them.
+These new instances are selected by the autoscaler avoiding to start instances with same characteritics (especially, it won't launch Spot instances sharing the signaled instance type and AZ.)
-* On 'interruption', all signaled Spot instances are set to 'draining' state, removed from participating TargetGroups and replacement instances (not sharing the same characterictics) are started immediatly.
+* On 'interruption', all signaled Spot instances are set to 'draining' state, removed from participating TargetGroups and replacement instances (not sharing the same characterictics if possible) are started immediatly.

 CloneSquad can manage only one kind of Spot instances: 'Persistent' one with 'stop' behavior.
 Especially, Spot fleets ARE NOT supported and will throw exceptions in the CloudWatch logs.